Why to Soak Nuts (and How) – A Traditional Preparation Method

 When you dig into your daily (hopefully fermented) oats or open a tin of pre-soaked beans or what have you, it’s evident that your food didn’t come straight from the farm as it is, and thus would have gone through its own form of preparation already before being ready to eat.

 Unfortunately, in the modern world, much of the preparation of food is processed in unnatural ways and often uses multiple inorganic chemicals.
-Our ancestors knew better.
+Our ancestors knew better – or rather, knew only what was natural.
 And although they were at risk from multiple threats to their well-being that many of us are not today, they were fortunate enough to have a much better diet.

 Phytic Acid and Nuts

 Nuts contain a well-known chemical compound called “phytic acid”.
-I also speak about this in my post on How To Ferment Oats (you definitely should, it’s amazing)!
+I also spoke about this in my post on How To Ferment Oats (you definitely should, it’s amazing)!

 Its role within plants is to provide a source of energy as well as phosphorus and organic chemicals for cell function during the seedling phase.